yaw277/slire/README.md

 `create(entity: Entity): Promise<string>`

 Creates a new entity in the repository.
 Returns the generated ID for the created entity.
-The repository automatically generates a unique ID unless a custom ID generator is configured.
+The repository automatically generates a unique ID.
 Scope fields are automatically applied during creation, and any configured timestamps (like `createdAt`) or versioning fields are added.
-The `Entity` type excludes the `id` field and any scope-related fields since these are managed by the repository.
+The `Entity` type excludes only the `id` field and system-managed fields (timestamps, version).
+Scope properties can be included and will be validated to ensure they match the repository's configured scope values.

 ### createMany

 `createMany(entities: Entity[]): Promise<string[]>`

 Bulk version of `create` that creates multiple entities in a single operation.
 Returns an array of generated IDs corresponding to the created entities.
 The order of returned IDs matches the order of input entities.
-All entities are subject to the same automatic ID generation, scope application, and consistency feature handling as the single `create` function.
+All entities are subject to the same automatic ID generation, scope validation, and consistency feature handling as the single `create` function.

 ### update

 `update(id: string, update: UpdateOperation<Entity>, options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Updates a single entity identified by its ID.
 The update operation supports both `set` (to update fields) and `unset` (to remove optional fields) operations, which can be used individually or combined.
 The repository automatically applies scope filtering and excludes soft-deleted entities by default to ensure only active entities within the current scope can be updated.
 Use the `includeSoftDeleted: true` option to allow updating soft-deleted entities.
+Note that scope properties and system-managed fields (timestamps, version, id) cannot be modified through updates - the `UpdateOperation<Entity>` type excludes these fields, and attempting to update them will result in a runtime error.
 Any configured timestamps (like `updatedAt`) or versioning increments are applied automatically.
 No error is thrown if the entity doesn't exist or doesn't match the scope.

 ### updateMany

 `updateMany(ids: string[], update: UpdateOperation<Entity>, options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Bulk version of `update` that applies the same update operation to multiple entities identified by their IDs.
 All entities are subject to the same scope filtering (including soft-delete exclusion by default) and can accept the same `includeSoftDeleted` option.
+Like the single `update` function, scope properties cannot be modified through bulk updates.
 Timestamp updates and versioning behavior are identical to the single `update` function.
 The operation succeeds even if some of the provided IDs don't exist or don't match the scope - only the valid, in-scope entities will be updated.

 ### upsert

 `upsert(entity: Entity & { id: string }, options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Inserts a new entity if it doesn't exist, or updates an existing entity if it does exist, based on the provided ID.
 Unlike `create`, the entity must include an `id` field.
 The repository applies scope filtering and excludes soft-deleted entities by default during both the existence check and the actual operation.
 Use the `includeSoftDeleted: true` option to target soft-deleted entities for updates.
+Like `create`, scope properties can be included in the entity and will be validated to ensure they match the repository's configured scope values.
 For inserts, automatic timestamps (like `createdAt`) and initial versioning are applied.
 For updates, only update-related timestamps (like `updatedAt`) and version increments are applied.
 If an entity exists but is out of scope (or is soft-deleted without the option), it will be treated as non-existent and a new entity will be attempted to be created, which may fail due to unique constraints.
 Note that when the repository is configured with a custom ID generator, the user is responsible for providing correct IDs that conform to the generator's format.

 ### upsertMany

 `upsertMany(entities: (Entity & { id: string })[], options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Bulk version of `upsert` that performs insert-or-update operations on multiple entities in a single call.
-Each entity is processed independently with the same logic and options support as the single `upsert` function, including the same soft-delete filtering behavior and `includeSoftDeleted` option.
+Each entity is processed independently with the same logic and options support as the single `upsert` function, including the same soft-delete filtering behavior, `includeSoftDeleted` option, and scope property validation.
 This provides better performance than multiple individual upsert calls while maintaining the same consistency guarantees and scope filtering behavior.

 ### delete